Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 linkTitle: "Project Creation & Users within the Project"
 weight: -12
 description: >
-  Overview and "How to" create Projects and Users within the Project
+  Overview and "How to" create Projects and Users within the Project.
 ---

 In this subcategory the creation of new projects and users withtin the project will be elaborated.